revelt/revelt/README.md

 See the complete list on [codsen.com/os](https://codsen.com/os)

-I write programs outside my day job, outside 9–5, but many people (including myself) use them during 9–5.
+I write programs outside 9–5, but many people (including myself) use them during 9–5.

-I ❤️ programming.

 Thanks for visiting!